LasseRosenow/riot-runtime-config/README.md

 ### 4.1.2.
 MQTT

 The MQTT integration uses the RIOT internal registry structure and does not come with its own schema structure.
 But is limited to only having events with or without data.\
 So there are no `commands` like `set`, `get`, `commit` or `export`.
-Values will be set, by sending a `publish` event containing the new value and subscribing to the same event notifies the subscriber whenever a new value is available.
+Values will be set, by sending a `publish` event containing the new value and subscribing to the same event will notify the subscriber whenever a new value is available.
 This way `set` and `get` can be realized.\
-The `export` command is not necessary because the MQTT broker gets a initial publish for each parameter when the device boots.
+The `export` command is not necessary because the MQTT broker gets an initial publish for each parameter when the device boots.
 So it knows about all existing topics and can expose them.\
 Because one MQTT broker can have multiple RIOT nodes, it is necessary to prefix the topic of each message with a device_id.
 For example: `device_id/root_group_id/schema_id/...`\
 Less trivial is how `commit` can be exposed to MQTT.
 But here are some ideas: